Best August Events in Breckenridge [Updated for 2023]

 Wildflower Hikes at Arapahoe Basin

 With all of the rain this season, wildflowers are out and absolutely beautiful!
-Take advantage of all of the mountain flora by taking a guided hike of Arapahoe Basin.
-The hikes start at 9 AM on Mondays this summer.
+Take advantage of all of the mountain flora by joining a guided hike of Arapahoe Basin.
+The hikes start at 10 AM and you can still sign up for August 14 and August 28, but hurry!

 For more information and to purchase your wildflower hike tickets, visit the Arapahoe Basin website.